-Let’s break it down into the same standard categories that most hikers use when it comes to their clothing system: Base, Insulation and Outer Layers.
+Ok.
+Let’s break this hand layering business down into the same standard categories that most hikers use when it comes to their general clothing system: Base, Insulation and Outer Layers.

 In recent times, I’ve used Merino liners from Montbell, but other companies such as Smartwool, Icebreaker and Ibex make similar products.
 If you’re looking to save some cash, you can buy slightly heavier wool versions (1.5 oz a pair; Pmags.com recommended no less!) at Army Surplus stores for less than half the price of name brands.

-Wool, fleece or down mittens are a good choice as your insulating layer in cooler temps.
+Wool, fleece or down mittens are a good choice as your insulating layer in cold temps.
+Mittens tend to be warmer than gloves as your fingers generate more heat when bundled together.
 If it turns out to be chillier than expected, you can always add your sleeping socks as an extra layer.

 Depending on the conditions, over the last few years I have swapped and changed between Smartwool Cozy Mittens (weight: 2.3 oz) and the Outdoor Research PI 400 Sensor Mittens (weight: 2.9 oz – used in colder temps) for my insulating layer.